thatgirldorian/maze-game/README.md

 - S - move right
 - D - go down

 I also switched up the canvas colors and scaled it to fit on any screen size.
 There are animations as well, which I borowed from the Matter JS library.
+I've played this a couple of times and I'm pretty bad at it haha. :)

 <h3>Technology used:</h3>